dla-hubs/open-rfc-for-bim/content/rfc/001-rfc-process.md

 5. Send PR
 6. Published on Open RFC for BIM.

-Initial state for all the RFCs is Open and may become closed in the future when the RFC is no longer relevant for one or more of the following reasons.
+The initial state for all the RFCs is Open and may become closed in the future when the RFC is no longer relevant for one or more of the following reasons.

 - The issue outlined in the RFC has been fixed following the proposed proposal
 - The practice proposed in the RFC has become widely accepted in the industry.